West Virginia Advocacy Priorities

 The Alzheimer’s Association--West Virginia Chapter invites you to become an Alzheimer advocate.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

-Join us for Walk to End Alzheimer's
+Join us for The Longest Day & Walk to End Alzheimer's

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.